day50-dev/Streamdown/streamdown/plugins/README.md

 * It's responsible for maintaining its own state.
 * The State and Style are from the main program if it chooses to observe it.

+The important caveat is this thing is truly streaming.
+You may get totally part

+ial text li

+ke this and then have to reco

+nstruct it.

+It is up to you how you'd like to yield it.
+You can buffer and wait for the whole segment if you need to, emit based on lines, whatever is needed.
+That's up to you!

 Check the files, they're pretty small and should be fairly self explanatory.